-Most kids lie or avoid telling the truth on occasion.
-But if your child has ADHD, you might find yourself often asking him, “Why are you lying again?”
-If that’s the case, you’re not alone.
+Most kids lie or avoid telling the truth from time to time.
+But if your child has ADHD, you might find yourself often asking, “Why are you lying again?”

 Not all kids with ADHD tell frequent lies.
 In fact, some are impulsively honest, which can create its own problems.
 But for those who do lie, it can quickly become a habit.

 When kids with ADHD consistently lie, it’s usually not about big things like stealing or cheating.
-(Although they may occasionally do that too, just like other kids.)
+(Although they may do that sometimes, just like other kids.)
 Instead, they may lie about everyday things like chores and work.

-This type of lying isn’t about defiance.
-It’s about having trouble coping with challenges.
-Here’s what you need to know about ADHD and frequent lying.
+This type of lying usually isn’t about defiance.
+It’s more likely that your child is having trouble coping with challenges related to ADHD.
+Here’s what you need to know about ADHD and lying.

-Picture this common scenario: You send your child to clean up his room.
-After an hour you call out and ask if his room is clean.
-He says yes.
-But when you go to check, the room’s still a mess, and he’s on his unmade bed reading.
+Picture this scenario: You send your child to clean up the playroom.
+After an hour you call out and ask if the room is clean.
+Your child says yes.
+But when you go to check, the room’s still a mess and your child’s on the floor, playing with the toys.

-This isn’t the first time he’s said he’s done something when he hasn’t.
+This isn’t the first time your child has lied about doing a chore.
 So you get angry and frustrated that it’s happened again.
-Why would he say something that was so obviously not true, and risk getting in trouble?
+Why would your child say something that was so obviously not true, and risk getting in trouble?
 Especially for something as simple as cleaning up?

-But that’s the issue: The task of cleaning up isn’t simple for him.
-His difficulties with starting tasks and planning them out makes it hard for him to do what you’ve asked.
-And rather than face those difficulties or ask for help, he does nothing.
+But that’s the issue: The task of cleaning up isn’t simple for many kids with ADHD.
+Their difficulties with starting tasks and planning them out makes it hard for them to do what’s asked.
+And rather than face those difficulties or ask for help, they do nothing.

-Lying takes away the pressure of having to figure out how to clean his room.
-And that’s worth getting in trouble for, especially if he’s used to it.
+Lying takes away the pressure of having to figure out how to clean up.
+And for them, that’s worth getting in trouble for, especially if they’re used to it.

 Also, some kids with ADHD can be unrealistically optimistic.
 They may think everything will just fall into place on its own.

-Repeated lying can sometimes make parents view their child as dishonest.
-But knowing that he’s reacting to a challenge can help you see him in a different light.
-It can also help you find ways to reduce this behavior.
+Repeated lying might make you view your child as dishonest.
+But knowing it’s a reaction to a challenge can help you see your child in a different light.
+It can also help you find ways to curb this behavior.

 Here are some constructive ways to help your child stop lying.

-- Anticipate where he might struggle and give help.
-If your child struggles with sequencing tasks like setting the table, give him a list of steps.
-Look for patterns in when he lies to figure out where there may be trouble spots.
+Anticipate when your child might struggle—and give help.
+If your child struggles with sequencing tasks like setting the table, provide a list of steps.
+Look for patterns in when your child lies so you can figure out where there may be trouble spots.

-- Don’t take his lying personally.
-Try to remember that he’s not trying to defy or disrespect you.
+Don’t take the lying personally.
+Try to remember that your child isn’t trying to defy or disrespect you.
 Focus on what led to the lie rather than the lie itself.

-- Avoid creating situations where lying is an option.
-If he’s supposed to finish his homework before watching TV, don’t ask if he did it.
+Avoid creating situations where lying is an option.
+If he rule is no TV until homework’s finished, don’t ask if it’s done.
 Go check.
-And if he didn’t, tell him to turn off the TV and finish his work.
+And if it isn’t done, tell your child to turn off the TV and finish the work.

-- Remove the shame of lying.
-Don’t excuse the lie, but show your child you understand how he came to do it.
-You might say, “It sounds like you were struggling.
+Remove the shame of lying.
+Don’t excuse the lie, but show that you understand how your child came to do it.
+You could say, “It sounds like you were struggling.
 Let’s figure out how you got to this place to begin with.
 Then let’s figure out how to get you back on track.”

-- Help him make connections.
-Talk about what happened and help him recognize what went wrong.
-That includes what happened when he lied.
-Then help him brainstorm ways to handle things differently next time.
+Help your child make connections.
+Talk about what happened and help your child recognize what went wrong.
+That includes what happened when your child lied.
+Then help brainstorm ways to handle things differently next time.

 It’s important to help your child break the cycle of lying and getting into trouble.
 Having that ongoing negative experience can take a toll on your child’s self-esteem.
-It can also impact his motivation to keep trying.
-You can help avoid that by focusing on his strengths and giving him helpful types of praise when he does positive things.
+It can also make it hard for your child to stay motivated to keep trying.
+You can help avoid that by focusing on strengths and giving helpful types of praise when your child does positive things.